ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated Pub-Sub topics.

-This section builds on {{Section 3 of I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.
+This section builds on {{Section 3 of RFC9594}} and defines only additions or modifications to that specification.

-Both Authorisation Requests include the following fields (see {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}):
+Both Authorisation Requests include the following fields (see {{Section 3.1 of RFC9594}}):

 * 'scope': Optional.
 If present, it specifies the following information, depending on the specifically targeted audience.